ouktlab/pyadintool/README.md

 ### --inlist [INLIST] ###
 * Set audio file list for batch processing
-* Avairable only if "--enable_list" option is set
+* Available only if "--enable_list" option is set

 ### --tslist [TSLIST] ###
 * Set timestamp file list for batch processing
-* Avairable only if "--enable_list" option is set
+* Available only if "--enable_list" option is set

 </details>